edf-hpc/puppet-hpc/puppet-config/modules/nfs/README.md

 5. [Limitations](#limitations)
 6. [Development](#development)

-## Overview
+## Module Description
 Install and configure NFS client or server, manages mount and exports.

-## Module Description

 The modules define a class for the server and one for the client.
 The module defines resources type that can be used to mount NFS exports on the client and to define new exports on the server.

 ## Setup

-### What nfs affects

 ### Setup Requirements